WHO TAKES CARE OF BUSINESS?

 50% of people leave their jobs because of stress, 35% of them leave their jobs because of a stressful relationship with their boss.

-I help leaders get mindful about the role of self-care in their own daily performance, so they can lead truly performing teams and live a work-life without sacrificing their health and their life.
+I help leaders get mindful about the role of self-care in their own daily performance, so they can lead truly performing teams and live a successful work-life without sacrificing their health and their life.